luis-fnogueira/vivareal_web_scraping/README.md

 ### Web scraping in Viva Real website.

-The example in houses.py file is with the city of Curitibe.
+The example in houses.py file is with the city of Curitiba.
 But it could be made with any Brazilian city in the website.

 Their [link](https://www.vivareal.com.br/venda/parana/curitiba/apartamento_residencial/).